syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 ### Create recurrence exceptions for custom appointment

+You can delete or change any recurrence pattern appointment by handling exception dates and exception appointments to that recurring appointment.

 #### Delete occurrence from recurrence pattern appointment or adding exception dates to recurrence pattern appointment
-You can delete any occurrence which is exception from the recurrence pattern appointment by using the `RecurrenceExceptionDatesMapping` property of `ScheduleAppointmentMapping` class which is used to map the exception dates to the schedule recurrence appointment.
+You can delete any occurrence which is exception from the recurrence pattern appointment by using the [RecurrenceExceptionDatesMapping](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointmentMapping~RecurrenceExceptionDatesMapping.html) property of `ScheduleAppointmentMapping` class which is used to map the exception dates to the schedule recurrence appointment.
 The deleted occurrence date will be considered as recurrence exception dates.
 To add the exception dates in the recurrence series of custom appointment, add the RecurrenceExceptionDates property to custom class `Meeting`.

 {% tabs %}